RivinHD/ImageInference/README.md

 If you place it somewhere else you needed to modify the path in the `config.sh`.
 Also check if the version is the same i.e. the folder path `aistack/qairt/2.21.0.240401` exists otherwise you need to change the last folder to an available version folder.

+# ImageNet Dataset
+You can download the ImageNet dataset from [IMAGENET](https://image-net.org/download-images).